ArchHem/KerrGeodesics.jl/README.md

 As part of the project, we also developed a GPU compatible set of implicit integrators (even though the Kerr geodesics are unlikely to be stiff).
 To reduce warp divergence, such are implemented using fixed-point iterations that are unrolled for a fixed number of iterations, forgoing convergence checks for GPU-optimized execution.
 An example of such an integrator is the Adam-Moulton implicit integrator, which we can parametrize by the number of fixed-point iterations N at compile time.

-Exploration shows that for N >= 4 iterations, there is virtually no more improvement in the true implicit value for any of our sampled states and reaches the limits of _fp32_ precision.
+Exploration shows that for N >= 4 iterations, there is virtually no more improvement in the true implicit value for any of our sampled states (compared against a solver in *NonLinearSolve.jl*) and reaches the limits of _fp32_ precision.

 ![AM_conv](exhibits/adam_moulton_order.png)